Anne de La Grange-Trianon: Later life

 However, as with Frontenac, La Grange's energetic nature soon became at odds with her benefactor.
 Mademoiselle Montpensier began to suspect that La Grange was plotting against her and her family, and banished her from her private court.
 La Grange moved back in with Frontenac in a townhouse, and the pair began a campaign of petty annoyance when La Grange failed to enter back into Montpensier's favor.
 Attempts on her part to get the couple banned from the royal court failed, and they went out of their way to harass Montpensier whenever they could.

 Meanwhile, La Grange and Frontenac were accruing massive amounts of debt through extravagant living.
 By 1664 they had accumulated 325,878 livres in debt, plus interest to creditors.
 In 1672, still deep in debt, Frontenac was appointed the Governor General of New France.
 This allowed him to escape the seizure of his property, but rumors abounded that he took the post to escape La Grange, who did not follow him to the colony.
 Despite the distance, La Grange and Frontenac benefited each other more during his terms as governor than at any other time.
 Frontenac's salary was paid directly to La Grange, and La Grange was a strong advocate for her husband at court.
 Frontenac very carefully built his legend by sending his diaries and accounts of his exploits to La Grange who would circulate them among the influential people in the French court.

 Around the same time as Frontenac's appointment as governor in 1672, Francois-Louis had died in battle in Germany leaving the couple without an heir.
 Frontenac himself died in 1698.
-Anne de La Grange lived until 1707, dying on January 20 of that year.
+Anne de La Grange died on 20 January 1707.